Common Beginner Mistake: Poor Court Coverage

 How do we stop both leaving the middle open in doubles?

-Agree in advance on a simple rule for who takes middle balls — commonly, the player with the forehand in the middle, or whoever calls it first — and communicate out loud during the point rather than assuming.
+Agree in advance on a simple rule for who takes middle balls.
+This means commonly, the player with the forehand in the middle, or whoever calls it first.
+This means and communicate out loud during the point rather than assuming.

 What is the fastest way to improve court coverage as a new team?

-Pick one formation, such as side-by-side at the kitchen line, and practice shifting together as a pair in response to the ball, rather than each player reacting independently.
+Pick one formation, such as side-by-side at the kitchen line, and practice shifting together as a pair in response to the ball, rather than each player reacting on its own.

 Related terms

-- Side-by-Side FormationSide-by-side formation is the standard doubles alignment where both partners stand level with each other — either at the kitchen line or the baseline — dividing court coverage left and right.
+- Side-by-Side FormationSide-by-side formation is the standard doubles alignment where both partners stand level with each other.
+This means either at the kitchen line or the baseline.
+This means dividing court coverage left and right.

-- Up-and-Back FormationUp-and-back formation is a doubles alignment where one partner is at the kitchen line and the other is at or near the baseline — typically occurring during the transition phase of a rally.
+- Up-and-Back FormationUp-and-back formation is a doubles alignment where one partner is at the kitchen line and the other is at or near the baseline.
+This means typically occurring during the transition phase of a rally.

-- Partner CommunicationPartner communication in doubles pickleball is the ongoing verbal and non-verbal exchange — "mine", "yours", "switch", "bounce it" — that keeps both players coordinated and prevents errors from confusion.
+- Partner CommunicationPartner communication in doubles pickleball is the ongoing verbal and non-verbal exchange.
+This means "mine", "yours", "switch", "bounce it".
+This means that keeps both players coordinated and prevents errors from confusion.

-- Court PositioningCourt positioning is the ongoing management of where you stand relative to the net, your partner, and the ball — the foundation of all tactical decision-making in pickleball.
+- Court PositioningCourt positioning is the ongoing management of where you stand relative to the net, your partner.
+The ball.
+This means the foundation of all tactical decision-making in pickleball.

 Related guides & benchmarks